ericlingit/battery-notitfy/Design-Document.md

 `/sys/class/power_supply/CMB0/capacity`

 `capacity` contains a value (0 - 100) that represents the current battery capacity percentage.
+On other systems, the battery stats may be listed under a `BAT0` directory.

 Source of AC adapter state: